JDelott/lighthouse/SAAS-README.md

-# Lighthouse AI Assistant - SaaS Platform
+# The Mental Health Hub - SaaS Platform

 ## 🚀 SaaS Transformation Complete!

-Your Lighthouse AI Assistant has been transformed into a full SaaS platform with user authentication, pricing tiers, and multi-tenant functionality.
+Your Mental Health Hub has been transformed into a full SaaS platform with user authentication, pricing tiers, and multi-tenant functionality.

 ## ✨ New Features Added